fabiangunzinger/causal-inference-notes/chapters/experiment_stats.md

 - When treating the $N$ units in the sample as a random sample from a larger super-population, then in addition to randomness from the randomisation, we also have randomness from the sampling.

-[^imbens-ref]: See @imbens2015causal Section 6.7 and Appendix B of Chapter 6 for details.

 [^alternative_choices]: Other choices are possible.
 We could define the individual level treatment effect as the ratio of active and control treatment, and we can create different summary statistics of the individual-level treatment